 Every year, police in America shoot and kill more than 1,000 people, and Black people are victims at a disproportionate rate.
 Curbing this gun violence requires confronting America’s history of racism, reimagining the role of police, and implementing policies that reduce police gun violence.

-In the ten years between 2009 and 2018, 1,121 people were shot and killed in the United States in a mass shooting, and 836 more were shot and wounded.
+In the eight years between 2015 and 2022, over 19,000 people were shot and killed or wounded in the United States in a mass shooting.
 The reach of each mass shooting stretches far beyond those killed and wounded, harming the well-being of survivors, their families, and entire communities.

 Lack of Gun Industry Accountability